amirmoutem/Atlas-Knowledge/README.md

     class Clearer,Feedback feedback
 ```

-As we can observe, the LLM first asks if the student needs guidance, if yes, then it will give progressive hints until the student finds the solution. if not, in the case of inputting solutions, if it is wrong, it will give constructive feedback
+As we can observe, the LLM first asks itself if the student needs guidance, if yes, then it will give progressive hints until the student finds the solution. if not, in the case of inputting solutions, if it is wrong, it will give constructive feedback

 Diagram 2: asking for an explanation